MooersLab/MooersLab/README.md

 The DVR has extended my generative writing time by 30-60 minutes daily.

 Spending more time on rewriting will lead to fewer new words generated if the time spent on writing is constant.
-Rewriting is very time-consuming; rewriting can take as much or more time as the time spent generating the text initially.
+Rewriting is very time-consuming; it can take as much or more time as generating the text initially.
 Text written for grant applications and articles will take even more time because it needs to be highly polished.
 Sufficient time has to be scheduled for it.
-I plan to spend more time on rewriting, so you can expect the next bimonthly report to have a further reduction in the number of new words generated.
+I plan to spend more time on rewriting, so you can expect the number of new words generated in the next bimonthly report to be further reduced.

 I have been further honing my customizations of the **Voice-In plugin** to the point that I have been doing most of my generative writing by dictation using the **Voice-In Plus**.
 I noticed on March 16, 2024 that the dictated sentences were no longer starting with capital letters.